mora-bprs/mora-bprs.github.io/README.md

 4. **Start Editing the Site:**
    - Refer to this [hugo theme documentation](https://imfing.github.io/hextra/docs/) to edit the pages.
    - You can start editing the Hugo site by modifying the content files located in the `content` directory.
 They can use Markdown syntax to write content and make changes as needed.

-   first create a folder with the slug name in the content folder, then create an index.md file in that folder and write the content in it.
+   - First create a folder with the slug name in the content folder, then create an index.md file in that folder and write the content in it.

    template for index.md file:
    ```markdown
    ---
    title: "Title of the page"